lucascalheiros/Showcase-App-WaterReminder/README.md

 ```

-A usual implementation of a presenter will look like:
+An usual implementation of a presenter will look like:

 ```kotlin
 class SomePresenter(